Marek-Chalabis/Python_projects/Web_scraping/README.md

 Features:

-- web scraping is only done on HTML part of website (js and CSS are excluded)
+- web scraping is only done on HTML tags part of website (js and CSS are excluded)

 - asynchronous web scraping